cryptocoyns/daytradingmethod/README.md

 All Investment carries risk so only Trade with money you can afford to lose.

 Charts:
-Either use the free TraderView or a paid charting tool such as Coinigy
+Either use the free TraderView or a paid charting tool such as <a href="https://www.coinigy.com/?r=b19b6753">Coinigy</a>

 TraderView works but the free version doesn't allow you to save your settings so you have to redo your setup everyday.